-If your device isn’t in our list and its specs are meeting the hardware recommendations, you can simply follow the base install instructions for your device on Archlinuxarm.org.
+If your device isn’t on our list and its specs are meeting the hardware recommendations, you can simply follow the base install instructions for your device on Archlinuxarm.org.

-The installation has two stages: the first one installs Archlinux ARM Base and the second one runs a script that guides you through the installation process to install EndeavourOS as a Desktop machine or as a headless server.
+The installation has three stages: the first one installs Archlinux ARM Base, the second one prepares the base for the EndeavourOS installation and the third one runs a script that guides you through the installation process to install EndeavourOS as a Desktop machine or as a headless server.